Molly Silfen

-Molly Rebecca Silfen is an American lawyer who is a nominee to serve as a judge of the United States Court of Federal Claims.
+Molly Rebecca Silfen (born 1980) is an American lawyer who serves as a judge of the United States Court of Federal Claims.

 Education

 Silfen received a Bachelor of Science from Yale University in 2002 and a Juris Doctor from Harvard Law School in 2006.
-She taught a class on practice before the Federal Circuit at George Mason Law School.
+She taught a class on the practice of law before the Federal Circuit at George Mason Law School.